cbednarski/lovm/README.md

 Linked clones in VirtualBox and VMware *require* a snapshot so `lovm` creates one called `lovm-clone` the first time it clones a VM.
-If you make changes to the original VM afterward, be sure to delete this snapshot so your other VMs will pick up the changes.
+If you make changes to the original VM afterward, be sure to delete this snapshot so the next clone operation will create a new snapshot with the latest change.
 You can also create this snapshot manually.

 Having more than one snapshot named `lovm-clone` on a single VM will result in unspecified behavior.